 How Much Speedwork Should You Do?

 A variety of factors influence how much speedwork you should do, including your schedule, goals, and injury risk.
 However, according to recent research and leading experts such as Matt Fitzgerald, the most important determinant for speed work is your overall weekly training volume (based on time, not mileage).
 80% of your total training time should be spent at a low intensity and the other 20% at a hard intensity.
+(The 20% of hard running includes running at threshold pace, so tempo runs must be accounted into the equation as well.)

 Adding in too much speedwork (more than 20% of your training) will decrease your rate of improvement and increase your risk of injury.
 When in doubt, undertraining is always better than overtraining.